-In the case of TCRs not included in the timetable and requiring an adaptation to the train service, these are notified to applicants via a "train service" bulletin.
-The analysis of the adaptation of the timetable begins between 16 and 10 weeks before the start of the works, taking into account the needs expressed by the applicant concerning the route and the timetable, while observing the general robustness of the system.
-The adjustment of the timetable, in other words the alternative, is developed in dialogue with the applicant.
+In the case of TCRs not integrated in the timetable and requiring an adaptation to the train service, these are notified to applicants via a "train service" bulletin.
+The analysis of the adaptation of the timetable will begin between 16 and 10 weeks before the start of the works, in consultation with the applicant, while observing the overall system robustness.
+The adaptation of the timetable, in other words the alternative, is developed in consultation with the applicant.
 The analysis ends no later than 28 days before the start of the works, if both parties reach agreement on the alternative to be introduced.